Making LLC Operating Agreements

 - Avoiding state default rules: Many states have default rules that say that losses and profits should be divided equally among all the owners of the LLC, regardless of their respective ownership interests.
 Your LLC can avoid this default rule by agreeing that the share of losses and profits will be split according to the percentage ownership of each member.

-- Laying out how the business will close (aka dissolve): In the event you and the members of the LLC decide to close the business, the operating agreement will provide a breakdown of how that is going to happen: i.e. how you will pay any debts owed and how you will split the remaining funds of the business.
+- Laying out how the business will close (aka dissolve): In the event you and the members of the LLC decide to close the business, the operating agreement will provide a breakdown of how that is going to happen, such as how you will pay any debts owed and how you will split the remaining funds of the business.

 What To Include in Your LLC Operating Agreement